pactumjs/pactumjs.github.io/component-testing.md

 # Component Testing Pattern

 **pactum** makes component testing easy & fun as it allows us to control the behavior of the mock server for each & every test case.
-It works on top of [API Testing](api-testing) & [Mock Server](mock-server).
+It combines the features of **API Testing** and **Mock Server**.
 If you haven't read about them, use the above links to learn more about them.

 Instead of maintaining a separate mock server, pactum comes with it.
 Interactions can be added to the mock server before the execution of a test case through `useInteraction` method.
 Once the interactions are added, you can build your request & expectations on top of it.
+This mock interaction is auto removed after the test case is executed and for the next test cases we can make mock server to behave in a different manner.

 ## Workflow